alexfrancow/happy_iqy/README.md

 <% end %>
 ```

 This simple view loops over all @users and displays some HTML for each user.
 Notice a subtle difference. <%= is used when we need to output some text. <% is used when we aren't.
 If you don't follow this rule, you'll get an exception.
-Also notice the h before book.title. h is a method that escapes HTML entities.
+Also notice the h before User.title. h is a method that escapes HTML entities.
 If you're not familiar with ruby, you can leave off ()'s on method calls if they're not needed. h text translates to: h(text).

 #### Add new user manually